NSLS2/recap/README.md

  └── H12
 ```

 Each child is also a resource with its own attributes.
-But before we create a resource we must create a definition or a `ResourceTemplate`.
-This is the canonical definition of the resource to be created
+Before creating a resource you define a `ResourceTemplate`, which is the canonical blueprint for what gets instantiated.

 ### Resource Template